 - In the navigation pane, click Assets and Compliance.

-- In the Assets and Compliance navigation pane, select the computer you want to update.
+- In the Assets and Compliance navigation pane, locate and select the computer you want to update.

 - Right-click the computer and select RealTime Computer Info.